apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committers.md

 Temporary files are saved in HDFS (or other cluster filesystem) under the path `${fs.s3a.committer.tmp.path}/${user}` where `user` is the name of the user running the job.
-The default value of `fs.s3a.committer.tmp.path` is `/tmp`, so the temporary directory for any application attempt will be a path `/tmp/${user}`.
+The default value of `fs.s3a.committer.tmp.path` is `tmp/staging`, Which will be converted at run time to a path under the current user's home directory, essentially `~/tmp/staging` so the temporary directory
-In the special case in which the local `file:` filesystem is the cluster filesystem, the location of the temporary directory is that of the JVM system property `java.io.tmpdir`.

-The application attempt ID is used to create a unique path under this directory, resulting in a path `/tmp/${user}/${application-attempt-id}/` under which summary data of each task's pending commits are managed using the standard `FileOutputFormat` committer.
+The application attempt ID is used to create a unique path under this directory, resulting in a path `~/tmp/staging/${user}/${application-attempt-id}/` under which summary data of each task's pending commits are managed using the standard `FileOutputFormat` committer.